3nrique0/TE-PS_0024/README.md

 ## Testing how to commit only one file

-Test added 2 files changed, only 1 to be commited
+Test added 2 files changed, only 1 to be commited.
+Only the files that have been committed will be pushed